lanbengbeng/fdbus-doc/docs/manual.rst

 | 1) Host 1 connects to host 2 using token22, that is, for host 2, host 1 has a security level of 2;
 | 2) when host 1 connects to host 3, token31 is used, that is, for host 3, The security level of host 1 is level 1.

 And so on.
-For hosts that are not in the table, the host server will not reject the connection for the sake of openness, but will not issue a token for it.
+For hosts that are not in the table, the ``host server`` will not reject the connection for the sake of openness, but will not issue a token for it.
 For hosts that do not have a token, the security level is considered to be -1 and there is no level.

 Service access authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just as the host server is responsible for host authentication, the ``name server`` is responsible for the authentication of the service access, and also uses the authentication authentication + token issuing method.
+Just as the ``host server`` is responsible for host authentication, the ``name server`` is responsible for the authentication of the service access, and also uses the certification authentication + token issuing method.
 When the server registers the service name with the ``name server``, the ``name server`` allocates multiple tokens at the same time as the address is assigned, and each token corresponds to a security level, as shown in the following table: